 - Fisheries Management Act 1994 (FM Act), has a primary objective to conserve fish stocks and KFH. - The MEM Act has an objective to manage for ecologically sustainable development that promotes a biologically diverse, healthy and productive marine estate that facilitates ecological integrity, social, cultural and economic opportunities. - The DPI-Fisheries P&G identifies KFH that are crucial to the survival of native fish stocks.
 The P&G classifies KFH into three types based on sensitivity in terms of both the 'importance' of the habitat to the survival of fish and the habitat's 'robustness' (i.e. the ability of the habitat to withstand disturbance from impacts such as development, including construction and operational impacts).
-More information about KFH classification is available in section 3.2.1 of the DPI-Fisheries P&G. - · Fisheries Spatial Data Portal.
+More information about KFH classification is available in section 3.2.1 of the DPI-Fisheries P&G. - Fisheries Spatial Data Portal.

-3.4 Oyster aquaculture and commercial fishing areas
+2.4 Oyster aquaculture and commercial fishing areas

-Priority Oyster Aquaculture Areas (POAA) are areas that have been assessed as suitable for aquaculture based on their location, and environmental and socioeconomic suitability criteria.
-There are no POAA in Lake Illawarra.
+Priority Oyster Aquaculture Areas (POAA) are areas that have been assessed as suitable for aquaculture based on their location, and environmental and socio-economic suitability criteria.

-This strategy includes commercial fishing criteria in its ORANGE zone.
+This strategy includes the following aquaculture and commercial fishing criteria in its RED and ORANGE zones:

-ORANGE zones are areas that may be used by commercial fishers to access waterways and undertake their operations.
+- RED zones include POAA and the adjoining 50-metre buffer - ORANGE zones are areas that may be used by commercial fishers to access waterways and undertake their operations.